-Suitable areas of the body are where the fungus has first managed to gain access; the airways or sinuses are common, as fungal spores travel well in air.
-Secondly, it needs to evade the immune system, so tends to inhabit cavities where there is less contact with the immune system – such as damaged lung tissue left behind by tuberculosis or similar infection/damage.
-The debris left behind by the original infection provides the ‘toehold’ the fungus needs.
+Suitable areas of the body for infection are where the fungus has first managed to gain access; the airways or sinuses are common, as fungal spores travel well in air.
+Secondly, it needs to evade the immune system, so tends to inhabit cavities where there is less contact with the immune system – such as damaged lung tissue left behind by tuberculosis or a similar infection.
+The debris left behind by the original infection provides the ‘toehold’ that the fungus needs.

-Once established, the fungus can grow slowly, limited by the cavity’s surrounding tissue (where the patient’s immune system can still fight the infection).
+Once established, the fungus can grow slowly, limited by the tissue surrounding the cavity (where the patient’s immune system can still fight the infection).
 It can lie hidden for years giving few symptoms but, in some cases can start to erode the surrounding tissue – perhaps because of scarring caused by inflammation where the fungus touches the sides of the cavity.
 This is how a fungal ball, also called an aspergilloma, develops.
 Not all CPA patients develop an aspergilloma.